 Ground black pepper – 1/4 teaspoon or to taste.

 Add the ingredients to a small bowl.
 Whisk vigorously until well combined, about 1 minute.
-Serve on your favourite salads including my upcoming Grilled Chicken Fajita Salad.
+Serve on your favourite salads including my Grilled Chicken Fajita Salad.

 This Honey Lime Dressing is best served fresh; however, it can be stored in an air-tight container in the refrigerator for up to 7 days (although it’s best when used in the first 3 days).
 Stir well before reserving as the oil and lime juice will separate over time.